-There has been no material change to Vhi Insurance's liquidity risk exposure and associated control framework with diversification limits on banks, exposure limits to non-EU banks together with credit rating restrictions.
+There has been no material change to Vhi Insurance's liquidity risk exposure and associated control framework, with diversification limits and credit rating restrictions on banks, and limits on investment in illiquid assets.

 Vhi Insurance assesses its liquidity risk through monitoring of short term and medium term liquidity.
 Vhi Insurance also monitors projected and actual cash flows, and undertakes stress and scenario testing.